 When it comes to maximizing productivity and minimizing unnecessary steps, business consultants can be a great asset.
 But with so many options available and often high fees, it's important to understand what you're getting for your money before committing to a coach.
 So, the answer is yes - business coaching can pay off.
 Studies have shown that businesses that invest in coaching can experience an increase of up to 26% in their business.

 Business advisors will guide you to effectively manage and grow your business.
 They can also advise you on how to resolve specific business issues.
 The best part?
 You will be held accountable by your coach for taking action.
 Over the past 15 years, it has become increasingly popular for up-and-coming executives to hire coaches.
 Although some of these coaches come from the world of psychology, a greater proportion are former athletes, lawyers, business academics and consultants.

 Undoubtedly, these people help executives improve their performance in many areas.
-However, I want to tell a different story.
-I believe that in an alarming number of situations, executive coaches who lack rigorous psychological training can do more harm than good.
+However, it is important to note that in some cases, executive coaches who lack rigorous psychological training can do more harm than good.
 By virtue of their background and biases, they minimize or simply ignore deep-seated psychological problems that they don't understand.
 What's even more concerning is that when an executive's issues stem from undetected or ignored psychological difficulties, coaching can actually make a bad situation worse.
-In my opinion, the solution is usually to address unconscious conflicts when the symptoms affecting an executive are persistent or severe.
+In such cases, the solution is usually to address unconscious conflicts when the symptoms affecting an executive are persistent or severe.
 Business coaches are well-versed in the language of business and can easily move from discussions about improving a person's performance to carrying out interventions that can help entire business units capture or retain their market share.